Wimbledon Championships: Balls

+Media coverage and attendance

 Radio Wimbledon

-Until 2011 when its contract ended, Radio Wimbledon could be heard within a five-mile radius on 87.7 FM, and also online.
+Until 2011, when its contract ended, Radio Wimbledon could be heard within a five-mile radius on 87.7 FM, and also online.
 It operated under a Restricted Service Licence.
 Presenters included Sam Lloyd and Ali Barton.
-Typically they worked alternate four-hour shifts until the end of the last match of the day.
+Typically, they worked alternate four-hour shifts until the end of the last match of the day.
 Reporters and commentators included Gigi Salmon, Nick Lestor, Rupert Bell, Nigel Bidmead, Guy Swindells, Lucie Ahl, Nadine Towell and Helen Whitaker.
-Often they reported from the "Crow's Nest", an elevated building housing the Court 3 and 4 scoreboards which affords views of most of the outside courts.
+Often, they reported from the "Crow's Nest", an elevated building housing the Court 3 and 4 scoreboards which affords views of most of the outside courts.
 Regular guests included Sue Mappin.
-In later years Radio Wimbledon acquired a second low-power FM frequency (within the grounds only) of 96.3 FM for uninterrupted Centre Court commentary, and, from 2006, a third for coverage from No. 1 Court on 97.8 FM.
+In later years, Radio Wimbledon acquired a second low-power FM frequency (within the grounds only) of 96.3 FM for uninterrupted Centre Court commentary, and, from 2006, a third for coverage from No. 1 Court on 97.8 FM.
 Hourly news bulletins and travel (using RDS) were also broadcast.

-Radio Wimbledon's theme tune is called "Purple and Green" and has been used since 1996 when it was composed by a British Composer called Tony Cox.
+Radio Wimbledon's theme tune is called "Purple and Green" and has been used since 1996, when it was composed by British composer Tony Cox.